Download the PHP package laragear/webauthn without Composer

 Manually Attesting and Asserting

-If you want to manually Attest and Assert users, you may instance their respective pipelines used for both WebAuthn Ceremonies:
+If you want to manually Attest and Assert users, for example to create users at the same time they register (attest) a device, you may instance their respective pipelines used for both WebAuthn Ceremonies:

 Pipeline Description